nicegdhj/cxy_benchmark/docs/source_en/base_tutorials/all_params/models.md

 ]
 ```

-The description of configurable parameters for the local model inference backend is as follows:
+The description of configurable parameters for the huggingface local model inference backend is as follows:

 | Parameter Name | Parameter Type | Description & Configuration |
 |----------|-----------|-------------|